A journey that takes you from the top of the Pyrenees, through the Moorish legends of Spain, and onto the Portuguese coastline.

 Córdoba - This ancient Andalucían city will take your breath away with the marvels of La Mezquita and the Palace of the Christian Kings

-Granada with Alhambra and Sierra Nevada Mountains - Get mesmerised by the lavish palace built by the Moors and explore the rugged mountains of the Sierra Nevada National Park
+Granada with Alhambra and Sierra Nevada Mountains - Be mesmerised by the lavish palace built by the Moors and wonder at the rugged mountains of the Sierra Nevada National Park

 Pueblos Blancos - Fall in love with beautiful white villages built on hilltops overlooking Spain’s wild landscapes

-Seville - Get dazzled by the history, spectacular architecture and magic of Flamenco in the city influenced by a number of civilisations
+Seville - Be dazzled by the history, spectacular architecture and magic of Flamenco in the city influenced by a number of civilisations

 From the gaudy streets of Barcelona to the Arabesque mystique of Spain’s southern palaces, this trip takes you through the passions of Spain.